Welcome to the NC school of Anaesthesia Core Training Programme!

 We run an annual “Miscellaneous” session on the last Tuesday in July, where we offer the opportunity to meet with trainers and the NC School TPDs.
 This session allows everyone to learn and discuss topics relevant to well-being, career development, medico-legal aspects, in a friendly and non-threatening environment.
 It is also an opportunity to celebrate the hard work and successes during the year.
 Breakfast will be provided!

-There is no need to book the course.
+Please sign up for the teaching via Synapse.
 Study Leave should automatically be granted by departments for trainees during their Anaesthetics rotations, as outlined here below:

 Core Anaesthesia trainees